Thiruvathira: Literary significance

 The Tevaram hymns, composed by saints like Sambandar (7th–9th century CE), describe Thiruvathirai celebrations at prominent temples such as Kapaleeshwaram Temple (Mylapore, Chennai).
 Similarly, Appar (a 7th-century saint) dedicated a pathigam (10-song cycle) in the Tevaram to Thiruvathirai, elaborating on its spiritual and cultural importance.
 Appar also documented the festival's observance at Tiruvarur Temple in his 4th Tirumurai.

 Cosmic dance of Shiva

 Arudra Darshan celebrates Shiva's Ananda Tandava (cosmic dance of bliss), symbolizing the perpetual cycle of creation, protection, destruction, embodiment, and liberation.
 This dance is believed to manifest as a golden-red flame (Arudhra), with Shiva incarnating as Nataraja on this day to embody divine energy.
 The festival underscores the belief that this cosmic dance animates all particles in the universe, serving as the source of all cosmic energy.

 Global observance

-The festival is observed in Shiva and Nataraja temples worldwide, including the Sundareswarar Temple in Thinnapuram, Sri Lanka, where it is called Elatu Chidambaram.
+The festival is observed in most Tamil Shaivite and Nataraja temples.
 A key ritual involves offering Thiruvathirai Kali (a sweet dish made of rice, jaggery, and lentils) as neivedhyam (divine offering) to Nataraja.

+In Sri Lanka, a tradition of its celebration has been elaborated by some Sri Lankan Tamil devotees between the 1960s and the 2000s, at the Karainagar Sivan Kovil.
+This temple, dedicated to Sundareswarar (Shiva as the handsome lord), is located in the village of Thinnapuram, and promoted by its authorities as the "Eelathu Chithamparam" ("Ceylon's Chidambaram").